LCSB-BioCore/COBREXA.jl/docs/src/index.md

 <br>
 ```

-# Constraint-Based Reconstruction and EXascale Analysis
+# COnstraint-Based Reconstruction and EXascale Analysis

-COBREXA provides the base toolkit for working with big models and running
-tremendous amount of analyses in parallel.
-Its main purpose is to make the
-COBRA approach easy to use on problems that require the use of huge computer
-clusters and HPC environment, allowing it to approach the realistic
-pre-exascale capacities.
+__CO__nstraint-__B__ased __R__econstruction and __EX__ascale __A__nalysis (COBREXA) provides the
+necessary tools for working with exa-scale constraint-based metabolic models.
+Modern constraint-based
+metabolic models of complex organisms or communities typically involve the construction and analysis of systems
+comprised of billions of coupled reactions and metabolites.
+Current constraint-based reconstruction and analysis
+(COBRA) tools, e.g. Cobrapy and the CobraToolbox, were not designed for these large-scale systems.
+The purpose of COBREXA
+is to bridge this gap.
+COBREXA is designed to efficiently store exa-scale models and can import models from all the
+commonly used model types (`.mat`, `.xml`, `.json`).
+Furthermore, analysis functions are exa-scale ready, and can easily
+be run on huge computer clusters and in HPC environments.
+This allows for the parallization of analysis functions, reducing the
+time between model construction and predictions.

-In the package, you will find the usual COBRA-like functions that inteface to
-the underlying linear programming solvers.
-We use
+In this package, you will find the usual COBRA-like functions that interface with user chosen linear programming solvers.
-[`JuMP.jl`](https://github.com/jump-dev/JuMP.jl) as the unified interface for
+We use [`JuMP.jl`](https://github.com/jump-dev/JuMP.jl) as the unified interface for many solvers; meaning you can plug in
-many solvers; you can plug in whatever compatible solver you want, such as
-`Tulip.jl`, `GLPK.jl`, `OSQP.jl`, and `Gurobi`.
+whatever compatible solver you want, such as `Tulip.jl`, `GLPK.jl`, `OSQP.jl`, and `Gurobi`, and things will `just work`.

 ## Quick start guide

-You can install COBREXA from Julia repositories as usual, by pressing `]` to
+You can install COBREXA using the Julia package manager as usual, by pressing `]` to
 switch to Packaging environment, and typing:
 ```
 add COBREXA
 ```
+Note, you will need to have at least a linear programming solver installed as well
+to use the analysis functions.
+For a pure Julia solution we recommend `Tulip.jl`,
+but any solver supported by `JuMP` will also work, e.g. `Gurobi.jl`.

 With the package installed, let's perform a simple flux balance analysis on a
 constraint based model: